ansible-collections/ibm_zos_ims/docs/source/index.rst

 in this document, is part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**.
-The IBM z/OS IMS collection supports tasks such as generating IMS Database Descriptors (DBD), Program Specification Blocks (PSB), Application Control Blocks (ACB), and running IMS type-1 & type-2 commands.
+The IBM z/OS IMS collection supports tasks such as generating IMS Database Descriptors (DBD), Program Specification Blocks (PSB), Application Control Blocks (ACB), running IMS commands (type-1, type-2, DBRC), and interacting with the IMS Catalog.

 The **IBM z/OS IMS collection** works closely with offerings such as the `IBM z/OS core collection`_ to deliver a solution that will enable you to